BlockResearchGroup/compas_3gs/docsource/overview/00_basics.rst

 ..
 [4] Allen E. and Zalewski W. (2009). *Form and Forces: Designing Efficient and Expressive Structures.* New York: Wiley.

 ..
-[5] Rankine W. (1864). *Principle of the equilibrium of polyhedral frames*.
-Philosophical Magazine Series 4 27 (180), 92.
+[5] Rankine W. (1864).
+Principle of the equilibrium of polyhedral frames. *Philosophical Magazine Series 4 27 (180)*, 92.

 ..
-[6] Akbarzadeh M., Van Mele T. and Block P. *On the equilibrium of funicular polyhedral frames and convex polyhedral force diagrams*.
-Computer-Aided Design 63, 118–128.
+[6] Akbarzadeh M., Van Mele T. and Block P. On the equilibrium of funicular polyhedral frames and convex polyhedral force diagrams. *Computer-Aided Design 63*, 118–128.

 ..
-[7] McRobie A. (2017). *The geometry of structural equilibrium*.
-Royal Society Open Science 4 (3).

-..
-[8] Lee J. (2018). *Computational Design Framework for 3D Graphic Statics*.
+[7] Lee J. (2018). *Computational Design Framework for 3D Graphic Statics*.
 PhD thesis, ETH Zurich, Zurich, Switzerland.